Endodontists perform virtually painless root canal treatments that can last a lifetime.

 The week also seeks to raise awareness of endodontics as a specialty and highlight the importance of endodontists, the dentists who specialize in root canal treatment.

 For more information on local Root Canal Awareness Week activities or to find an endodontist in your area, visit www.aae.org

-*News Release by American Association of Endodontists: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (American Association of Endodontists).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.